Ashish-simpleCoder/classic-react-components/README.md

    -  If condition is false then null gets returned.

 -  For multiple children
-   -  If conndition is true then the first children will rendered.
+   -  If condition is true then the first children will rendered.
    -  Otherwise the all of the children will be rendered excluding the first children.

 ### Example